 When choosing house colors, sometimes the complementing colors are from the house next door—at times on purpose and every so often by a happy coincidence.

-This elegant, wood-framed, pale green stucco-sided house at 238 First Avenue in Delray Beach, Florida was built around 1924.
+This elegant, wood-framed, pale green stucco-sided house at 238 First Ave. in Delray Beach, Florida, was built around 1924.
 Its neighbor is a salmon-colored estate on Bankers Row.
 The delicate, subtle shades found on one side of First Avenue are not representative of the entire street, but they do define the muted tastefulness of what is called historic Bankers Row.

 12 of 12